Sample Answer

 RE: A Just Culture In Health Care

 Hi!
-It is unfortunate that the Just Culture has not been truly actualized by healthcare organizations.
+Unfortunately, healthcare organizations have not genuinely actualized the Just Culture.
 You state how one potential situation might be that employees are not trusting and may fear for their jobs if they report errors made on their part.
 I do agree that this would hinder reporting.
-Do you think that despite the Just Culture’s implementation, that people still have these fears because our society truly exists in a blame culture?
-This is certainly still the case in some healthcare organizations.
-For example, according to The British Journal of Nursing, many nurses blame nurse managers when things go awry, because it is the managers who are overseeing the system, while the nurse managers feel the demands made on them are unrealistic (1999).
-Here we see a shifting a blame on both sides.
-Do you think this is insidious, and exists in our society’s culture as a whole, ultimately bleeding into our professional lives?
+Do you think that despite Just Culture’s implementation, people still have these fears because our society truly exists in a blame culture?
+This is undoubtedly still the case in some healthcare organizations.
+For example, according to The British Journal of Nursing, many nurses blame nurse managers when things go awry because the managers oversee the system.

 References